 A more in-depth treatment of thermodynamics, the elements of quantum and statistical mechanics, chemical kinetics, and selected topics.
 Three (3) lecture hours per week.
 Offered Fall Semester in even years.
-Prerequisites: CHEM-304, with a grade of C or higher.
-Credit, three hours.

-CHEM-405.
-INDEPENDENT STUDY AND RESEARCH
+CHEM-405, INDEPENDENT STUDY AND RESEARCH

 Independent investigation of a research problem under the supervision of a staff member.
 A research report and presentation is required.
 Three (3) three-hour laboratory periods per week.
 Offered Fall and Spring Semesters.
 Prerequisites: Senior status in Chemistry.
 The course may be repeated with the consent of the Department Chair.
 Credit, three hours.